shanto-xd/Covid-19-visualize-and-live-lockdown-map/README.md

-# covid19-bd
+# COVID-19 BD Visualize
-District-wise map of CoVID19 cases in Banlgadesh
+District-wise map of COVID-19 cases in Banlgadesh Upazilla Wise map of Lockdown in bangladesh

 Data is compiled using news report
 Official IEDCR data is used as a reference.

-Uses the following JS libraries
-- leaflet
-- esri leaflet plugin
-- jQuery
-- bootstrap
-- popper
-- tabletop

-Data is pulled from a [public data}] corona.gov.bd
+Data is pulled from a [public data] www.corona.gov.bd